This section provides you with an overview of Finland’s trade register.

 The details of traders are entered in the trade register based on notifications and communications received by the trade registration authority.
 The register contains information submitted both by the traders themselves and by courts of law and other authorities.

-Under Section 21a of the Trade Register Act, the National Board of Patents and Registration (NBPR) can update its records and, by using the Finnish Population Information System, check personal details that clients have provided in notifications and their enclosures.
+Under Section 21a§ of the Trade Register Act (129/1979), the National Board of Patents and Registration (NBPR) can update its records and, by using the Finnish Population Information System, check personal details that clients have provided in notifications and their enclosures.

-According to Section 21 of the Business Prohibition Act, the Legal Register Centre in Finland provides the trade register with details of business prohibitions in force and when they begin and end.
+Under Section 21§ of the Business Prohibition Act, the Legal Register Centre in Finland provides the trade register with details of business prohibitions in force and when they begin and end.
 These details are then updated in the trade register system.

 The contents of the trade register are determined by Finnish law.
-Finnish legislation governing the trade register, company types and business activities in general define what details are entered for different company types.
-(See, for example Trade Register Act, Limited Liability Companies Act and Partnerships Act).
+Finnish legislation governing the trade register, company types and business activities in general define what details are entered for different company types. (see, for example the Trade Register Act, Limited Liability Companies Act, and the Partnerships Act).

 Normally, at least the following information is registered for each company type: